oroinc/documentation/commerce/configuration_guide/payment/payment_methods/common_payment_integration_details.rst

   Click the |IcTranslations| **Translations** icon to provide spelling for different languages.
 Click the |IcTranslationsC| **Default Language** icon to return to the single-language view.

-* **Short label**—The payment method name/label that is shown in the order details in the OroCommerce Management Console and Front Store after the order is submitted.
+* **Short label**—The payment method name/label that is shown in the order details in the OroCommerce Management Console and Storefront after the order is submitted.

   Click the |IcTranslations| **Translations** icon to provide spelling for different languages.
 Click the |IcTranslationsC| **Default Language** icon to return to the single-language view.